 Jennifer McCalla – I have been teaching math for over 20 years at a first-ring suburb high school in Cleveland, OH.
 Our district is considered urban based on our population of students.
 Currently I am teaching Algebra 1, Algebra 2, and AP Calculus (AB) and for the past 6 years have used the CPM curriculum.
 I’ve been a teacher researcher for 4 years and a CPM Teacher Leader for the last 5 years.
 My goal with my students and their parents is to ensure that they have positive experiences in my classroom that help them see that, with perseverance, ongoing communication, and a growth mindset, anyone can be a “math person”.

 Karen Kurcz – I am Karen Kurcz and I teach at Chelsea High School in Chelsea, Michigan.
 I have been teaching high school math for over 26 years, and this is my third year with CPM.
 I feel that bringing CPM and my TRC research into my classroom has made me a far better teacher and has made my students even better learners!
 Through the years, my husband, Mike, and my four beautiful, grown children have been my greatest gifts and support.

 Matt Rector – I’m Matt Rector.
 I’ve been a teacher for 28 years.
 I currently teach Integrated Mathematics 2 and 3 at Grant High School in Sacramento, California.
-My research targets increasing the effectiveness and productivity of study teams using gamification.
+My current research targets increasing the effectiveness of mathematics instruction through a focus on literacy.

 Mollie Siegel – Mollie Siegel is a Nationally Board Certified secondary mathematics teacher in Louisville, KY.
 She earned her Bachelor’s of Science in Mathematics from Bellarmine University in 2012 and Master’s of Education from Western Kentucky University in 2013 with an endorsement for English as a Second Language from the University of Louisville in 2015.
 She has taught CPM curriculum since her pre-service year in 2012 as a Graduate Resident Intern of the GSKyTEACH program and participated in the CPM Academy of Best Practices in 2016.
-This is her eighth year teaching in public education and her fourth year as a CPM Teacher Researcher.
+This is her eighth year teaching in public education and her fifth year as a CPM Teacher Researcher.